Man's hands close up, handcuffed behind his back

 Defenses to Ohio Drug Charges

-When you work with a skilled criminal defense lawyer in Akron, they will develop the best strategies to defend you against the charges against you.
+When you work with a skilled drug crimes lawyer, they will develop the best strategies to defend you against the charges against you.
 The prosecution has the burden of proving beyond a reasonable doubt that you are guilty.
 You do not have to prove that you are innocent.
 However, some defenses can place reasonable doubt of guilt in the mind of the jury members.

 The Substance Was Not an Illegal Drug